 At Duke, the doctoral candidate must be enrolled for six semesters of full tuition.
-Students must successfully complete eleven graduate courses for credit in their first two years, but they may, of course, take more than the minimum number of courses, either as an audit or for credit: typically students take between twelve and fourteen courses in their first three years of study.
-All courses at the 500-800 levels in both the English department and the Program in Literature may be counted toward the eleven course requirement.
+Students must successfully complete eleven graduate courses for credit in their first two years, but they may, of course, take more than the minimum number of courses, either as audits or for credit: typically students take between twelve and fourteen courses in their first three years of study.
+All courses at the 500-800 levels in both the English department and the Program in Literature may be counted toward the eleven-course requirement and courses in other departments for which students have an intellectual rationale can also be counted.
 At the discretion of the Director of Graduate Studies, up to three courses of the eleven normally required may be remitted for a student who has completed an MA degree at another university.

 Foreign Language Requirement

 Our program requires foreign language proficiency in at least one language.
-We ask that the student establish this proficiency by the end of the third semester in the program, either by certifying a grade of "B" or better in a literature course conducted in the language at another college or university within two years of matriculating at Duke, or by successfully completing one of the departmentally approved language courses for graduate students at Duke.
-Other methods of certifying proficiency may be allowed at the discretion of the Director of Graduate Studies.
+We ask that the student establish this proficiency within the first two years of the program, either by certifying a grade of "B" or better in a literature course conducted in the language at another college or university within two years of matriculating at Duke, or by successfully completing one of the departmentally approved modes of satisfying the requirement listed in the Handbook.